symfony/symfony-docs/components/options_resolver.rst

 Ignore not defined Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, all options are resolved, validated and an :class:`Symfony\\Component\\OptionsResolver\\Exception\\UndefinedOptionsException`
+By default, all options are resolved and validated, resulting in a
+:class:`Symfony\\Component\\OptionsResolver\\Exception\\UndefinedOptionsException`
-is thrown if an unknown option is passed.
+if an unknown option is passed.
 You can ignore not defined options by using the
 :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::ignoreUndefined` method::

     // ...